 I still don’t know which resort to choose.
 How did you choose?

 Trust me, I totally know what you’re going through.
 It took me literally months to decide which island in Thailand to get married on, let alone which resort to choose once i’d decided on Koh Samui.
 It really depends on your personality and the things you find most important.

 Ryan and I are hippy nutters.
 We love the outdoors, hiking, getting out into nature and really learning about culture and language when we travel.
 Going for a locally owned and run eco-resort was a deliberate choice for us (read more about their story here).
 We didn’t want to get married in some luxury 5 star resort that looks like it could be anywhere in the world.
-The Kala Samui was our venue of choice because it had three elements we adored, it was forest meets cliff-side meets the coast.
-It was an eco-resort built into a cliff around the existing terrain.
-A total bonus was that the resort staff were so accommodating and worked hard to make sure the day was perfect for us, they were such humble, beautiful people.
+The Kala Samui was our venue of choice because it had three elements we adored, it was forest – meets cliff-side – meets coast.
+It was an eco-resort built into the existing rocky terrain.
+A total bonus was that the resort staff were so accommodating and worked hard to make sure the day was perfect for us.
+They were such humble, beautiful people.
 I didn’t get any perks for writing this, I literally just want these guys to get the recognition for the hard work they do.
 We were totally blown away with how idyllic this place was.

 Should I plan pre-wedding activities for my guests?

 Yes.
 Totally.
 And not even because you should.
 Because it’s so damn fun!!
 I know adding extra activities into your budget kinda defeats the whole purpose of the wedding being cheaper overseas (took me a while to get my head around that one!) but it’s the perfect way to get your guests mingling and into holiday mode.
 It also gets people excited for your pending nuptials because they get to celebrate the lead-up with you.
 So try your best to fit something in, even if it’s only 1 or 2 activities, it’s better than nothing.